Face coverings now optional in all NWC buildings. Watch for updates this summer at

 Students residing on campus who have been withdrawn from classes are checked out of their rooms or apartments and their meal plans are discontinued.

-Refunds are made by check every Friday.
+Refunds are made by check or direct deposit every Friday.
 Please be sure the Business Office has your correct address.
+Please contact the Business Office if you would like your refunds direct deposited to your bank account.

 100 percent refund of tuition and fees